 Welcome to the official site for the Geometric Tools Engine, a library of source code for computing in the fields of graphics, mathematics, physics, and image analysis.
 This engine replaces Wild Magic and supports high-performance computing using general purpose GPU programming (GPGPU).
 The engine is written in C++ 11, so it automatically has access to the standard constructs for multithreaded programming on cores.
 SIMD code is also available using Intel Streaming SIMD Extensions (SSE).
 The distribution is a companion to the book GPGPU Programming for Games and Science but large portions of the code are also described in other books as well as in documents available at this site.
 The source code is freely downloadable.
 We also provide contract programming services in the aforementioned areas.

-The current version of the library is Geometric Tools Engine 1.2, posted on August 19, 2014.
+The current version of the library is Geometric Tools Engine 1.3, posted on September 13, 2014.
 The source code is covered by the Boost License.
 Version 1.0 of the library was developed on Microsoft Windows 8.1 using Microsoft Visual Studio 2013 and Direct3D 11.1.
-Version 1.1 involves a port of the code, not including the graphics or application system, to Linux and Macintosh OS X. Version 1.2 includes a design change to the Window class regarding automatic updating of transformations, and it includes several bug fixes.

 The PDF documents at our site are copyrighted but not subject to the liberal terms of the Boost License.
 You may download them for your personal use and you may set hyperlinks to them; however, the documents may not be posted online by anyone other than us.
 These are living documents that are updated over time.
 Unauthorized copies posted to the Internet run the risk of not being updated by the poster when we update ours.